 Security of the Tax Administration's website

-When you use the Tax Administration's website, you remain anonymous.
+When you use the Tax Administration's website vero.fi, you remain anonymous.
 We do not collect user data that would allow us to identify anyone among the users of our website.

 Individual taxpayers and corporate taxpayers cannot deal with their taxes via our e-service unless they log in.
-You log in to these services with your personal e-bank codes.
+You log in to these services with your personal e-bank codes or through Suomi.fi.
 When you are done, you should remember to log out and, if necessary, clear the browser's memory cache.
+E-services and more information about how to log in

 Secure network access

 Our e-services are protected by TSL encryption (Transport Layer Security).
 This encryption is automatically enabled when you are having a session in our e-services.
 It protects data communications so that outsiders cannot view your data transmitted over the connection.
-You can tell the connection is secure when the address starts with "https:" and the padlock icon appears on your browser near the address bar.
+You can tell the connection is secure when the padlock icon appears on your browser near the address bar (in most browsers).
+However, even if the padlock is there, we still recommend that you re-check the e-service website address.

 Please handle your personal tax information only in our e-services.
 Other communication channels – such as e-mail and the social media – are not protected, so do not use them to send us your tax or personal information.